Drewsmits/StoreMad/README.md

 This controller is intended to be used much the same way that you interact with `NSNotificationCenter`.
 An `NSManagedObjectContext` emits various notifications when it performs inserts, updates, and deletes.
 Using `SMContextObserverController`,  you can run a block on an object or set of objects of interest.
 This is an essential Core Data pattern for updating your UI, and decoupling your data and UI later.

 ## Observe an Object

+Here is a simple pattern for observing changes to an NSManagedObject.
+Note that whenever you add an observer, you must remove it when finished, just like NSNotificationCenter.

 ```objective-c
 #import <StoreMad/StoreMad.h>